-The co-ordinator is responsible for co-ordinating PSHE through the school.
+The co-ordinator is responsible for co-ordinating Science through the school.
 This includes:

-- To be a role model and demonstrate good practice - To keep the written policy document up to date and keep under review the Scheme of Work for PSHE in line with the requirements of the National Curriculum - Work alongside the HT in ensuring RSE forms a part of the PSHE curriculum - Encourage and support colleagues in the implementation of the agreed procedures and monitor the progression of activities and consistency of approach across both Key Stages - Manage the financial allocation to PSHE effectively and purchase and organise all resources, ensuring they are readily available and well maintained - Monitor standards in PSHE across the school through classroom observation, work scrutiny, teachers' planning, discussion with pupils and data analysis - Contribute to whole-school curriculum improvement by advising SLT and the Governor Teaching and Learning Committee on areas of strength and areas for development as well as identify clear targets to improve and sustain pupil achievement - Lead the teaching of PSHE by example and afford colleagues the opportunity to share in good practice - Lead professional development in PSHE in accordance with staff development needs and support and guide by encouraging sharing of ideas and skills - Be aware of National development in PSHE through reading relevant materials and attending courses when appropriate - Link with subject leads in alternative settings to work collaboratively and benchmark standards - Further parental involvement and knowledge by facilitating support and advice through parents meetings and in disseminating relevant information - Submit regular feedback on standards in PSHE to SLT and in turn the governors. - Work to achieve equality of opportunity throughout the school
+- To be a role model and demonstrate good practice - To keep the written policy document up to date and keep under review the Scheme of Work for Science in line with the requirements of the National Curriculum. - Encourage and support colleagues in the implementation of the agreed procedures and monitor the progression of activities and consistency of approach across both Key Stages - Manage the financial allocation to Science effectively and purchase and organise all resources, ensuring they are readily available and well maintained - Monitor standards in Science across the school through classroom observation, work scrutiny, teachers' planning, discussion with pupils and data analysis - Contribute to whole-school curriculum improvement by advising SLT and Governor Teaching and Learning Committee on areas of strength and areas for development and identify clear targets to improve and sustain pupil achievement - Lead the teaching of Science by example and afford colleagues the opportunity to share in good practice - Lead professional development in Science in accordance with staff development needs and support and guide by encouraging sharing of ideas and skills - Be aware of National development in Science through reading relevant materials and attending courses when appropriate - Link with subject leads in alternative settings to work collaboratively and benchmark standards - Further parental involvement and knowledge by facilitating support and advice through parents meetings and in disseminating relevant information - Submit regular feedback on standards in Science to SLT and in turn the governors. - Work to achieve equality of opportunity throughout the school